russellgeoff/mkaz.github.io/_posts/2013-01-13-ubuntu-guide-for-mac-converts.md

 ### Screen Capture

-There are numerous screen capture tools available on Ubuntu, it comes packages with **screenshot** which maps nicely to my &#8220;Print Screen&#8221; key on my keyboard.
+There are numerous screen capture tools available on Ubuntu, it comes packages with **screenshot** which maps nicely to my &#8220;Print Screen" key on my keyboard.
 You can script screen capture by using ImageMagick's **import**.
 Calling import with a filename will be the equivalent of Mac's Command-Shift-4, which you can select the area you want to capture.

 `$ import my-screenshot.png`